HiRoFa/spidermonkey_runtime/README.md

 Nowhere near production ready, it is untested and i'm pretty sure i created some memory leaks in the unsafe sections...

-it works with the mozjs crate version 0.10.1 which is already pretty old but there are no newer releases, when i get more comfortable with spidermonkey and mozjs i'll see about using a git pull of a newer version.
+It works with the mozjs crate version 0.10.1 which is already pretty old but there are no newer releases, when i get more comfortable with spidermonkey and mozjs i'll see about using a git pull of a newer version.

 Currently i'm working towards creating a 0.1 version which has a couple of goals

-* [ ] Get a grip on when to use rooted values (Handle) and when to use Values (JSVal)
+* [x] Get a grip on when to use rooted values (Handle) and when to use Values (JSVal)
 * [x] Easy loading script files
 * [x] Error handling (get ES errors in rust with filename/linenumber etc)
 * [x] Adding rust function to the engine so they are callable from ECMA-Script